Association Rules — 140. Scientific Affairs

 140-6.1 There shall be a Committee on Human Research whose responsibility it shall be to (a) facilitate the conduct of and training in scientifically and ethically responsible research involving humans, and establish and maintain cooperative relations with organizations sharing common interests, (b) examine issues related to the ethics of and regulatory requirements for research involving humans and disseminate accurate information about such research, and (c) develop and disseminate guidelines for protecting the rights and welfare of humans involved in research, and consult on the implementation of these guidelines.

 The Committee shall consist of seven members elected by the Board of Scientific Affairs.
+At least one member of the Committee shall be an early career psychologist.
 Each year, two members will be elected for a term of three years; the seventh member will be elected from a slate developed jointly by the Board of Scientific Affairs and the Ethics Committee, and will also serve a term of three years.
 The Committee shall report to Council through the Board of Scientific Affairs.